TARGET2

+TARGET2 was the real-time gross settlement (RTGS) system for the Eurozone from its phased introduction in 2007-2008 until its replacement with T2 in March 2023.
+As such, it was one of the Eurosystem's TARGET Services, replacing the original TARGET (Trans-European Automated Real-time Gross Settlement Express Transfer System) RTGS introduced in 1999.
+Like the other TARGET Services, it was developed and owned by the Eurosystem.

+Overview

-TARGET2 (Trans-European Automated Real-time Gross Settlement Express Transfer System) is the real-time gross settlement (RTGS) system for the Eurozone, and is available to non-Eurozone countries.
-It was developed by and is owned by the Eurosystem.
-TARGET2 is based on an integrated central technical infrastructure, called the Single Shared Platform (SSP).
-SSP is operated by three providing central banks: France (Banque de France), Germany (Deutsche Bundesbank) and Italy (Banca d'Italia).
-TARGET2 started to replace TARGET in November 2007.
+TARGET2 was based on an integrated central technical infrastructure, known as the Single Shared Platform (SSP).
+SSP was operated by three providing central banks: France (Banque de France), Germany (Deutsche Bundesbank) and Italy (Banca d'Italia).
+It started to replace the predecessor system TARGET in November 2007.

-TARGET2 is also an interbank RTGS payment system for the clearing of cross-border transfers in the eurozone.
-Participants in the system are either direct or indirect.
-Direct participants hold an RTGS account and have access to real-time information and control tools.
-They are responsible for all payments sent from or received on their accounts by themselves or any indirect participants operating through them.
-Indirect participation means that payment orders are always sent to and received from the system via a direct participant, with only the relevant direct participant having a legal relationship with the Eurosystem.
-Finally, bank branches and subsidiaries can choose to participate in TARGET2 as multi-addressee access or addressable BICs.
+TARGET2 was also an interbank RTGS payment system for the clearing of cross-border transfers in the eurozone.
+Participants in the system were either direct or indirect.
+Direct participants held an RTGS account and had access to real-time information and control tools.
+They were responsible for all payments sent from or received on their accounts by themselves or any indirect participants operating through them.
+Indirect participation meant that payment orders were always sent to and received from the system via a direct participant, with only the relevant direct participant having a legal relationship with the Eurosystem.
+Finally, bank branches and subsidiaries could choose to participate in TARGET2 as multi-addressee access or addressable BICs.

+The Eurosystem in March 2023 switched its real-time gross settlement from TARGET2 to T2, which follows ISO 20022.
+The switch involved transactions for settling payments related to the Eurosystem's monetary policy operations, as well as bank‑to‑bank and commercial transactions.
+TARGET2 previously handled transactions for over €2.2 trillion per day.